StevenDixonDev/TinyER/Readme.md

 # Tiny ER

-This is an attempt to reconstruct the functionality of express.js.
+This is an attempt to reconstruct some of the functionality of express.js.
 I make no guaranty that this will work 100%.
 I also am not trying to make a 1 to 1 replica of express so some functionality is removed.

 > Trying to create a small version of something you are using is a great way to understand it.

 ## What does express do?

 Express allows a user to create a server using node.js, In theory express wraps http and extends its functionality.

+## How does express work under the hood?

+Express creates a router that pushes layers into a stack each layer has a route attached to it, after a request passes through the layers it will finally be returned into the user defined code.

 ## The bits and pieces